 Germanisation and nazification

-The entire population was trapped into the Nazi system.
-Mass organizations indoctrinated the population by age, gender and profession.
-Teaching, culture, church and leisure were in the hands of the Nazi authorities.
+The entire population was caught up in the Nazi net.
+The mass organizations were organizing the population by age, sex and profession.
+Education, culture, church and leisure activities were in the hands of the Nazi authorities.

 The population was subjected to restrictions of all kinds.
 Rationing, collecting scrap metal and fabrics, collecting for winter relief and for the front.
 There were many prohibitions and obligations.